-- Manager: Supply Chain Management & Expenditure (N. Bothma) - Head: Supply Chain Management & Assets (I Saunders) - Accountant: Supply Chain and Assets (E Scholtz) - Assistant Accountant: Assets (Vacant) critical position, closed but not yet interviewed. - Administrator: Bid Administration (R Hendricks) - 1X Clerk: SCM Clerk Gr 2 (C Smit from 1 October 2021) - 1x Principle Clerk SCM (vacant) (WOULD COMBINE THIS POSISION WITH THE ADMINISTRATOR POSITION AND GET IT RE-EVALUATED) - 1X Senior Clerk: Assets and Insurance (U van Wyk) - 1X Clerk Supplier/Contract Management (Vacant)- critical position. - 1 Clerk: Logistics, Insurance, Assets (K Klaase) - 1 x Interns We currently have a shortfall of two financial interns.
-Interviews were conducted during March 2022 and we advertised again and we could appoint three new interns, one in internal audit and two in the financial services department.

-One vacancy was funded for the year and the appointment of officials should be considered that the asset function can be fully operational.
+- Manager: Supply Chain Management & Expenditure (N. Bothma) - Head: Supply Chain Management & Assets (Vacant) - Accountant: Supply Chain and Assets (E Scholtz) - Assistant Accountant: Assets J Coetzee - Administrator: Bid Administration (R Hendricks) - 1X Clerk: SCM Clerk Gr 2 (C Smit) - 1x Principle Clerk SCM (vacant) (WOULD COMBINE THIS POSISION WITH THE ADMINISTRATOR POSITION AND GET IT RE-EVALUATED) - 1X Senior Clerk: Assets and Insurance (U van Wyk) - 1X Administrator for Supplier/Contract Management /Risk (Vacant)- critical position. - 1 Clerk: Logistics, Insurance, Assets (K Klaase) - 2 x Interns We currently have a shortfall of two financial interns. - 2 positions in stores Advertised 30 September 2023 (Supervisor and Buyer) - Two vacancy was funded for the year and the appointment of officials should be considered that the asset function can be fully operational.
 The approved organogram makes provision for unfunded posts.
 It is critical that Council should make funds available to fund the Supplier/Contract Management Clerk position due to the fact that this is a focus area of the AG.
-Cognisance should be taken that all though additional posts were not funded, the organogram must be reviewed on an annual basis to build the SCM unit to full capacity to ensure:

-- (i) A clean audit in terms of compliance in terms of the Regulations; - (ii) To comply with Section 115(1) (b) Local Government: Municipal Finance and irregular practices; and
+Cognisance should be taken that all though two additional posts were funded, the organogram must be reviewed on an annual basis to build the SCM unit to full capacity to ensure: - (i) A clean audit in terms of compliance in terms of the Regulations; - (ii) To comply with Section 115(1) (b) Local Government: Municipal Finance and irregular practices; and